The

 by placing two plano lenses in an attractive frame, one AR coated

-and point out the cosmetic appeal of the coated lens.
-An especially
+Patient and point out the cosmetic appeal of the coated lens.

-of AR coated lenses is to hold a partially coated lens over printed
+enhancement of AR coated lenses is to hold a partially coated

-material.
-The coated portion of the lens will produce a sharper
+lens over printed material.
+The coated portion of the lens will

 When pricing AR coating, many Practitioners “bundle”

-concern for ascertaining the needs of your Patient, then using your
+and concern for ascertaining the needs of your Patient, then

-maintenance of their AR coated lenses.
-Some suggestions for a Patient
+and maintenance of their AR coated lenses.
+Some suggestions

-Handout on the care and maintenance of AR coated lenses follows.
+for a Patient Handout on the care and maintenance of AR coated

 Frequently